processing/pr05-grant/2024_NewBeginnings/final-reports/pr05_2024_final_report_Claudine_Chen.md

 let this be an opportunity to learn how to interact with Gradle.
 We tried to simplify the interaction as much as possible, and to instruct and explain as much as possible.
 In our template, the user will add their library name, domain, and dependencies into the Gradle file, guided by comments.
+We also had a principle, to define values only once.

 The library template is now integrated into the processing account.
 The previously named `processing/processing-library-template` is now named